amd/amd-lab-notes/rocm-installation/README.md

 sudo apt-get install ./amdgpu-install_5.4.50400-1_all.deb
 ```
 Once the amdgpu-install script has been extracted,  it can be used to install the kernel code, libraries and developer code.
 The steps below will install the kernel driver code at level 5.4.0 and the libraries at level 5.4.0, 5.3.2 and 5.2.3.
-For a typical HPC environment HIP and the ROCm libraries should be sufficient:
+For a typical HPC environment, HIP and the ROCm libraries should be sufficient:
 ```bash
 sudo amdgpu-install --usecase=hiplibsdk,rocm,dkms --rocmrelease=5.4.0
 sudo amdgpu-install --usecase=hiplibsdk,rocm --rocmrelease=5.3.2 --no-dkms